Skip Takeout – This Chicken Pad Thai is Faster, Better + Healthier

 We love getting Thai take-out – it’s a treat.
-Something about the sweet, salty, umami combination that is so satisfying, especially with fresh aromatics.
-We still do get take-out on occasion (pad thai isn’t our usual order), but we’ve come across this recipe that satisfies some of that need for take-out.
+Something about the sweet, salty, umami combination that is so satisfying, especially with fresh aromatics and chewy rice noodles.
+We still do get take-out on occasion (Pad Thai isn’t our usual order), but we’ve come across this recipe that satisfies some of that need for take-out.
 And we know what the ingredients are which is always comforting.
 I tried a couple of different recipes, and this one is my favorite.

 Yield: 4-5 servings